OMirzaei/HTML_Reversing_Cookbook/README.md

 # HTML Reversing Cookbook
-A repository of CyberChef recipes for reversing HTML files

 Welcome to the HTML Reversing Cookbook!
 This repository is a collection of CyberChef recipes for decoding and decrypting strings in HTML attachments.
 Whether you're a security professional, a developer, or just curious about reverse engineering, you'll find a variety of useful modules here.